herbsjs/gotu/CONTRIBUTING.md

   git checkout -b feature/my-feature-description development
   ```

-* Run the full anise test suite, and ensure that all tests pass.
+* Run the full gotu test suite, and ensure that all tests pass.
 * Commit your changes using a descriptive commit message that follows our
   [Git Commit Guidelines](#commit) for future change logs.
     ```shell